seominseok0429/Implicit-Stacked-Autoregressive-Model-for-Video-Prediction/README.md

 ```

 ## Pre-trained weight
+(We are in the process of reproducing the performance by running the refactored code and updating ckpt.)

 | Dataset  | Epoch | MSE | Weight |
 | ------------- | ------------- | ------------- | ------------- |